alisw/alisw.github.io/git-advanced.markdown

     git commit -a -m 'Updated OADB'
     git push

-If you don’t have proper authorization to push changes you should ask the ALICE administrators that, in accordance with the Physics Coordination, will give you proper access.
+If you don’t have proper authorization to push changes you should ask the ALICE administrators who, in accordance with the Physics Coordination, will give you proper access.

 This `git push` pushes the changes to the OADB repository but does not tell AliPhysics to use them.
-For that you need to open a pull request as explained in the +ALICE GitHub basic workflow:
+For that you need to open a pull request as explained in the [ALICE GitHub basic workflow](/git-tutorial):

     cd ~alice/AliPhysics